 In case your psoriasis flares up during pregnancy, do not fret.
 Anxiety and stress can make your skin problem worse.
 Just hydrate your skin, especially your belly and breasts which are prone to having stretch marks.
 When in doubt, always consult your dermatologist first for the best solution for managing psoriasis during pregnancy.

 As a mother, you do not want to risk your baby having complications because of the medications you take.
 If you are looking for natural psoriasis treatment during pregnancy, consider using Medovie.
-Medovie skincare products are designed for managing psoriasis during pregnancy without any harmful effects.
+Medovie skincare products are designed for managing the appearance of psoriasis during pregnancy without any harmful effects.

 Medovie products contain the patented 3HX™ formula.
-This is the extracted contents of the most powerful botanicals in traditional Chinese medicine, combined into the right amount to soothe psoriasis-prone skin.
+This is the extracted contents of the most powerful botanicals in traditional Chinese medicine, combined into the right amount to improve the appearance of psoriasis-prone skin.

 Our line of Medovie products is steroid-free.
 They are all made from 96% natural ingredients extracted from the most powerful herbal botanicals.
 All our products are tested and approved by health and regulatory authorities, so rest assured they are safe to use.

-We have a range of skincare solutions designed for soothing and managing psoriasis during pregnancy.
+We have a range of skincare solutions designed to address and improve the appearance of psoriasis during pregnancy.
 They can be applied on the skin or scalp, depending on where the affected area is.